isabella232/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Import IP range](../img/add_ip_range_flexibility.jpg)

 ::: info
-The SSH key access is **not immediate**.
+The IP Range access is **not immediate**.
 Initially, the status will be `Pending creation` and then change to `Activated` once the access is given.
 :::

 # Remove access to the flexibility Cloud server